neondatabase/website/content/docs/guides/read-replica-data-analysis.md

 [Metabase](https://www.metabase.com/) is an open-source business intelligence (BI) company that provides a platform for visualizing and analyzing data.
 With Metabase and Neon, you can:
 - Create a read replica in Neon
 - Configure [Autoscaling](/docs/introduction/autoscaling) to define minimum and maximum limits for compute resources
-- Configure [Scale to zero](/docs/introduction/scale-to-zero) to define how soon the read replica scales to zero when not being used
+- Configure [scale to zero](/docs/introduction/scale-to-zero) to define how soon the read replica scales to zero when not being used
 - Configure a connection to the read replica from Metabase.

 With this setup, your read replica only wakes up when Metabase connects, scales to sync job requirements without affecting your production database, and scales back to zero after the job sync is finished.